Book an Appointment

 Sarah adopts creativity in her therapeutic approach to embrace a client’s neurodiversity.
 She works in a collaborative manner to involve the client and those close to them to find ways to play to their strengths while also managing their differences.
 This helps to foster a supportive community for the client and can include involvement from the client’s school, parent, romantic partner, or other health professionals.

-Sarah is a Registered Psychologist who completed her graduate training at the University of Calga...
+Email: sarah.nugent@hexagonpsychology.ca Sarah is a Registered Psychologist who completed her gr...
 Read More

-Shirley is a Registered Social Worker who obtained her Master’s of Clinical Social Work with a specialization in infant, child and adolescent mental health from the University of Calgary and Honors Bachelor of Social Work from Lakehead University.
-Shirley is a Registered Play Therapist with the Association for Play Therapy (APT) and a Certified Play Therapist with the Canadian Association for Play Therapy (CAPT).
+Shirley is a Registered Social Worker who obtained her Master’s of Clinical Social Work with a specialization in infant, child and adolescent mental health from the University of Calgary.
+Shirley is a Registered Play Therapist with Association for Play Therapy and Certified Play Therapist with the Canadian Association for Play Therapy (CAPT).

-Shirley has dedicated the past 10 years to working collaboratively with children and their families in a variety of community settings including: drop in youth centre, youth secure custody, women shelter, elementary and high schools, youth probation, child protection and most recently outpatient mental health.
-Shirley is committed to ongoing professional development has become a certified Circles of Security Facilitator, and has completed training in cognitive behavioral therapy (CBT), play therapy, synergetic play therapy, and sandplay.
+Shirley has dedicated the past 11 years to working collaboratively with children and their families in a variety of community settings including: youth centre, youth secure custody, women shelter, elementary and high schools, youth probation, child protection, outpatient mental health and crisis mental health.

 Shirley specializes in treatment with children and adolescent who experience challenges such as: impulse control, attention difficulties, anxiety, sadness, grief and loss, relationship challenges, troubles managing emotions, and managing stress.
 Shirley is passionate about meeting clients where they are at along with building on their expertise and collaborating together to reach mutual goals.

-Shirley is a Registered Social Worker who obtained her Master’s of Clinical Social Work with a sp...
+Email: shirley.meijaard@hexagonpsychology.ca Shirley is a Registered Social Worker who obtained ...
 Read More

 to view available appointment times